keypointt/ControlLED/README.md

 ### Device Usage and Workflow

-1. Button on/off: following example below.
+1. LED light on/off button: following example below.
 And set up circuit as below: https://www.raspberrypi.org/learning/python-quick-reaction-game/worksheet/
 2. implement [call back function](../master/raspberry_pi_trigger.py#L23-L35) when button for LED light on/off
 3. when LED on/off triggered, [a message will be sent](../master/raspberry_pi_trigger.py#L8-L21) to EC2 server (described below)